docwho2/java-cdk-serverless-clamscan/README.md

   - Setup either OIDC or Access Keys as described above.
 * Setup [variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#creating-configuration-variables-for-an-environment) for each environment.
   - **AWS_REGION** to deploy to.
 Defaults to **us-east-1** if not set.
-  - **ADD_BUCKET_POLICY** to have CDK set an appropiate Bucket Policy to deny Reads on INFECTED files (defaults to false).
+  - **ADD_BUCKET_POLICY** to have CDK set an appropriate Bucket Policy to deny Reads on INFECTED files (defaults to false).
 Be careful by setting to true because if you have an existing policy it will be replaced.
-  - **S3_BUCKET_NAMES** is a comma seperated list of S3 bucket names to perform scanning on
+  - **S3_BUCKET_NAMES** is a comma separated list of S3 bucket names to perform scanning on
-    - CDK deployment will allow the Container Lambda to Read Object and write tags and subscrive to Obect Create events to trigger the scan
+    - CDK deployment will allow the Container Lambda to Read Object and write tags and subscribe to Obect Create events to trigger the scan
   - Set **ONLY_TAG_INFECTED** to "true" or "false"
     - When true, only infected files will get tagged with INFECTED.
 This is the default if you don't set this.
-    - When false tagging is applied immedaitely as files are processed
+    - When false tagging is applied immediately as files are processed
         - SCANNING tag is set immediately
         - Then a terminating tag is applied after scanning is done (or errors) -> CLEAN,INFECTED,ERROR
   - If you set **VALIDATION_BUCKET** to an S3 bucket name this indicates you want to run validation tests for this environment